 La Rambla

-La Rambla is always very crowded, but there is not even a line that you can skip, it is just crowds rambling around (hence the name).
+La Rambla is always very crowded, but there is not even a line that you can skip, it is just crowded rambling around (hence the name).
 I recommend visiting in the morning, then you will be able to enjoy the market (La Boqueria)

 TIP: Whatever you do, do not eat in one of those restaurants in the alley.
-The number of tourists is so high that the owners do not cook fresh food any more.
-All the food is pre-cooked, frozen, low quality and very expensive.
+The number of tourists is so high that the owners do not cook fresh food anymore.
+All the food is pre-cooked, frozen, low quality, and very expensive.
 If you are feeling exhausted and hungry, better to go to Boqueria Market-you can find some delicious local delights there!

 Barceloneta Beach and Tibidabo

-UPDATE: If you don’t mind spending some time in transport and you really want to get away from the crowds, I highly recommend going to Castelldefels – it is a 25 min train ride from Barcelona and it has this charming quite beach with no tourists, great alternative!
+UPDATE: If you don’t mind spending some time in transport and you really want to get away from the crowds, I highly recommend going to Castelldefels – it is a 25 min train ride from Barcelona and it has this charming quiet beach with no tourists, great alternative!

 Where to stay in Barcelona